AxelColee/info5.sar/design.md

 - *syncronized public removeRunnable(Runnable runnable)* : Removes A runnable to _runnables.
 Is **Synchronized** to allow several threads to use the same list.

-- *synchronized private Runnable getNextRunnable(Runnable runnable)* : Returns the next Runnable from _runnables.
+- *synchronized private Runnable getNextRunnable(Runnable runnable)* : Returns the next Runnable from *_runnables ands* sets *_currentRunnable*
 Is **Synchronized** to allow several threads to use the same list.

-- *private void start()* : Loops while (_running) on all the runnables.
-If one currentRunnable is killed, it will be directly skipped.
-The Ruunable is removed before of _runnables before being tested.
-If a Runnable isn't killed at the end of its run function then it will be posted again.
+- *private void run()* : Loops while (_running) on all the runnables.
+The Ruunable is removed before being treated.
+If *_runnables* is empty waits until a new runnable is posted.

-## EventTasks
-Event Tasks shouldn't be visible to a user.
-They operate between QueueBroker, MessageQueue and the pump.
-QueueBroker will create new EventTask with a runnbale that tries to connect and be sent on the pump.
-MessageQueue will create new Event task with a runnable that tries to send and receive.

-### Attributes

-- *private Runnable _runnable* : the runnable asociated to this task.
-- *private boolean killed* : A boolean that describes the the state of an EventTask.

-### Methods

-- *public abstract void post(Runnable r)*  : call the pump *post* method
-- *public static EventTask task()* : Returns the pump currentRunnable attribute
-- *public abstract void kill()* : Changes the _killed attributes to true.
-- *public abstract boolean killed()* :Returns _ killed.

-### Specialization

-This class should be extended and change for the different event Task possible.
-For instance, one could be dedicated to connect, bind, send ...
-Constructor should be thought accordingly.

-Each of this version should have a specifific run() method.
-This method will be posted using the post(Runnable r) method.

-**Every Specialization should implements Runnables**

-#### BindSpecialization
-The AcceptEventTask has the broker  on which it should accepts, the port and the listener associated.

-In the run() method, if the _bind method succeds it will kill itself.

-#### UnbindSpecialization
-The UnbindEventTask has the broker on which it should unbind and the port number.

-In the run() method, if the _unbind method succeeds it will kill itself.

-#### ConnectSpecialization
-The ConnectEventTask has the name on which it should connect, port number and ConnectListener associated.

-In the run() method, if the _connect method succeds it will kill itself.

-#### SendSpecialization
-The SendEventTask has the queue and the Message.

-In the run() method, if the _send method succeds it will kill itself.

-#### ReceiveSpecialization
-The receive specialization has the message queue

-In the run() method, if the _receieve method succeds it will kill itself.

 ## QueueBroker

-QueueBroker should be **synchronized**.
-Indeed, a queueBroker can be accessed by sevral ThreadedTask at the same time.
-Therefore different bind method will access the same protected data _accepts (see below).
-The main mission of queue Broker is to to create EventTask designed for each of its actions (more details in methods section)
+QueueBroker should synchronize all of its access to _binds lists.
+It will iteract with the Channel Framework being threaded.
+It should never call directly _broker as it can be blocked.
+Therefore each time it wants to access _broker a new Thread has to be created to perform the method.

 ### Attributes

-- *private Map< Integer, AcceptListener > _accepts* : A map linking the port and the associated AcceptListener.
+- *private Map< Integer, AcceptListener > _binds* : A map linking the port and the associated AcceptListener.
+It represents all the bind currently being done.

-- *private BrokerManager _broker* : The brokerManager it is associated to.

-- *private String _name* : The name of this broker.
+- *private Broker _broker* : The broker.

 - *private BrokerManager _brokerManager : The borokerManager instance.

 ### Constructor

-*public QueueBroker(String name)* : Defines the _name.
-Also sets the unique singleton instance of the BrokerManager and register itself on it and register itself to the brokerManager.
-Finally initializes the map _accepts.
+*public QueueBroker(String name)* : Creates a new Broker(*name*).
+Finally initializes the map _binds.

 ### Methods

-- *public boolean unbind(int port)* : Creates a new task with a runnable calling _unbind(port, this).
+- *public boolean unbind(int port)* : Creates a new unbindEvent and commision a thread to run it.
+Returns true if sent on the pump (a bind on *port*) exists, false otherwise.

-- *private _unbind(int port, Queue broker broker)* :
- removes the entry *port* of *_accepts*.

-- *public abstract boolean bind(int port, AcceptListener listener)* : Creates a new task with a runnable that adds a new entry *port*,*listener* on *_accepts* of *broker*.
+- *public abstract boolean bind(int port, AcceptListener listener)* : Creates a new bindEvent and commision a thread to run it.
+Returns true if no other bind on the same port already exists or the number of binds hasn't exceeds, false otherwise.

-- *private boolean _bind(int port, AcceptListener listener)* : Adds a new entry on _accepts if it doesn't already exists.

-- *public boolean connect(String name, int port, ConnectListener listener, Queue Broker)* : Creates a new EventTask containing a Runnable that tries connecting to the broker *name* on *port* and sends *listener* with it.
+- *public boolean connect(String name, int port, ConnectListener listener)* : Creates a new connectEvent and commision a thread to run it.
+Returns true if sent on the pump.

-- *private boolean _connect(int port, ConnectListener listner)* : If a match is found  creates new Channel, calls listner.connected(queue1), currentAcceptlistener.Accepted(queue2) with the correct queue and returns true.
-If not match have been found, returns false.

 ## MessageQueue
-Message queue can be accesed by multiple instances.
-Message queue will be accessed by the listnners Accept and Connect Listeners in order to run code once an accept or a connect succeeds.

-For message sending and receiving, in the connect and accepted method, a MessageListener should be set.
-It describes the behavior of this message queue once a message is received or sent.
-(For more details about the interfaces go to Intefaces Section).

-This class should also create EventTAsk for some actions.
+MessageQueue as Queue Broker should commission thread to run any method that could use its _channel attributes as its methods can be blocking.
+It's the responsability of the user to set correclty the MessageListener of this Queue other wise an IllegalStateException should be raised.

 ### Attrributes

 - *private MessageListener _messageListener* : The listener for message.

 - *private Channel _channel* : Channel from the Channel framework that sends bytes.

-- *private Message _msg* : A message instance used only to save parts of the message recieved.

-- *private Message _msgLength : A message instance to save the length of the message being received.

 ### Constructor